francescomazzini/JavaSingletonPattern/README.md

 Our utility class was designed to be non instantiable, by making all its methods static.
 However, its constructor is still accessible and instantiable.
 This class can be unintentionally instantiable.

-The singleton enforces noninstantiability by making the constructor  private.
+The singleton enforces non-instantiability by making the constructor  private.

 [Problem 2.1](src/main/java/solution2/PersonProblem1.java)